hotwired-laravel/hotreload/README.md

 ### Hot it works

-It uses [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) to detect changes in the application files and trigger a reload.
-The package registers a new route that is responsible for scanning folders looking for changes and sending events to the browser when a change is detected depending on the type of watcher:
+The package injects a script into your application via a middleware.
+That script will start an `EventSource` subscribed to a [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) (aka.
+SSE) that will start watching files for changes in the configured directory.
+There are a couple of reloaders which are activated depending on which directory you configured (or the default ones):

 - HTML files
 - CSS